PacktPublishing/The-Machine-Learning-Solutions-Architect-and-Risk-Management-Handbook-Second-Edition/README.md

 ## About the book
+David Ping, Head of GenAI and ML Solution Architecture for global industries at AWS, provides expert insights and practical examples to help you become a proficient ML solutions architect, linking technical architecture to business-related skills.
+You'll learn about ML algorithms, cloud infrastructure, system design, MLOps , and how to apply ML to solve real-world business problems.
+David explains the generative AI project lifecycle and examines **Retrieval Augmented Generation** (**RAG**), an effective architecture pattern for generative AI applications.
+You’ll also learn about open-source technologies, such as Kubernetes/Kubeflow, for building a data science environment and ML pipelines before building an enterprise ML architecture using AWS.
+As well as ML risk management and the different stages of AI/ML adoption, the biggest new addition to the handbook is the deep exploration of generative AI.
+By the end of this book , you’ll have gained a comprehensive understanding of AI/ML across all key aspects, including business use cases, data science, real-world solution architecture, risk management, and governance.
+You’ll possess the skills to design and construct ML solutions that effectively cater to common use cases and follow established ML architecture patterns, enabling you to excel as a true professional in the field.

 ## Key Takeaways
 - Apply ML methodologies to solve business problems across industries
 - Design a practical enterprise ML platform architecture